 The built environment has many different building configurations and ventilation designs based on user preference and function and may be found to be inadequately ventilated.
 Evaluating, validating and improving the ventilation and indoor air quality of buildings can have a number of instant and long-term benefits including:

 - Removal of allergens

 - Reduced risk of infectious disease transmission

 - Elimination of odors

 Avoiding significant indoor air quality problems may reduce potential legal costs, aid in avoiding negative publicity, and improve time lost due to building shutdowns.

-Whether an old or new single-family home, apartment or townhome, there are numerous ways to evaluate and assess IAQ.
+Whether an old or new multi-family residential building, there are numerous ways to evaluate and assess IAQ.
 Poor indoor air quality can be exasperated by inadequate ventilation and unsuitable humidity and temperature.
-Identification of the indoor pollution sources, if any, and evaluation of the ventilation within the home can help to improve residential IAQ and occupant comfort.
+Identification of the indoor pollution sources, if any, and evaluation of the ventilation within the home can help to improve multi-family residential building IAQ and occupant comfort.